 Whose conflicting claims should be believed, Roy Howard’s or Admiral Wilson’s?

-Given the publication of Roy Howard’s memoir, the release not long before it of the State Department’s incriminating 8 November 1918 documents concerning Admiral Wilson and Howard’s armistice cablegram, and Wilson’s refusal to put his side of the story into print, it is not surprising – as the Admiral appreciated – that Josephus Daniels went along with what Howard wrote and gave little space to his rejections of Howard’s allegations.
-And in any case, Daniels’ memoirs were not the place for a discussion and adjudication of Howard’s and the Admiral’s conflicting claims about what had happened in Brest twenty-eight years earlier.
+Given the publication of Roy Howard’s memoir, the appearance not long before it of the State Department’s incriminating 8 November 1918 documents concerning Admiral Wilson and Howard’s armistice cablegram, and Wilson’s refusal to put his side of the story into print, it is not surprising – as the Admiral appreciated – that Josephus Daniels went along with what Howard wrote and gave little space to his rejections of Howard’s allegations.
+And in any case, Daniels’ memoirs were not the place for an adjudication of Howard’s and the Admiral’s conflicting stories about what had happened in Brest twenty-eight years earlier.

-A discussion and an answer to the unavoidable question ‘whose conflicting claims should be believed?’ are therefore provided in this Commentary.
+A discussion and an answer to this unavoidable question are therefore provided in this Commentary.

-John Sellards died in December 1938, a little more than two years after Howard’s memoir appeared in print.
-In his July 1933 letter to the Admiral, he had urged Wilson to write a book or series of articles giving his account of events in Brest and offered to help him with the necessary preparation.
+John Sellards died in December 1938, a little more than two years after Howard’s memoir was published.
+In his July 1933 letter to the Admiral, he had urged Wilson to publish a book or series of articles presenting his memoir of events in Brest and offered to help him with the necessary preparation.
 “I am more convinced than ever, Admiral” he wrote “that you should give your story to the public”.
-1A viii) Unfortunately he seems to have left no account of his own part in the disputed events other than the short statement in his 1933 letter.
+A1.11 Unfortunately, nothing about his own part in the disputed events, other than his short 1933 letter, has been found (and may not have been written).

-Fred Cook, who was present at Howard’s conversation with Admiral Wilson between about 4:00 and 4:30 pm on 7 November 1918, was perhaps the only other person whose evidence could have helped resolve what really occurred there.
-But there is nothing in the Cook sources cited in some of the articles on this website that does so.
-On balance, what Cook wrote about the events in Brest reinforces neither Howard’s claims nor Wilson’s and Sellards’ rebuttals of them.
+Fred Cook, who was present at Howard’s conversation with Admiral Wilson between about 4:00 and 4:30 pm on 7 November 1918, was probably the only other person whose evidence would help resolve what really occurred there.
+But the Cook sources cited in some of the articles on this website do not do so.
+On balance, what Cook wrote about the events in Brest reinforces neither Howard’s nor Wilson’s and Sellards’ accounts of them.

-Consequently, the inferences offered below are drawn primarily from what Roy Howard claimed had happened in comments/remarks he made on different occasions between November 1918 and the publication of his memoir in 1936.
-5
+Consequently, the inferences offered below are drawn primarily from Roy Howard’s statements made on different occasions between November 1918 and the publication of his memoir in 1936.
+N10

 Inferences from the Conflicting Claims

 At issue is why Sellards also went to La Dépêche.
-Was it to help Howard, as a French speaker, to file the armistice news and, as the Admiral’s representative, to make sure the censors cleared it for transmission to United Press inAmerica?
+Was it to help Howard, as a French speaker, to file the armistice news and, as the Admiral’s aide, to make sure the censors cleared it for transmission to United Press inAmerica?
 This is what Howard claimed in his 1936 memoir.
-But in earlier accounts he stated that, on Wilson’s order, Sellards was returning to La Dépêche with the armistice news because he had failed a few minutes earlier to hand it to someone in charge there.
-Admiral Wilson claims he sent Sellards to La Dépêche simply to introduce Howard to the newspaper’s editor, whom Howard wanted to meet.
+But on an earlier occasion he had mentioned that, on Wilson’s order, Sellards was returning to La Dépêche with the armistice news because he had failed a few minutes earlier to hand it to someone in charge there.
+And Admiral Wilson claimed he sent Sellards to La Dépêche simply to introduce Howard to the newspaper’s editor, whom Howard wanted to meet.

-Sellards himself does not say why he accompanied Howard.
-But it seems most likely that he helped him, as a French speaker, by explaining to La Dépêche staff why Howard had gone there andthat he wanted to use their equipment to set out his cablegram about the armistice news just released by Admiral Wilson; and that he then left him in the La Dépêche building and returned to Navy Headquarters.
+Sellards himself does not explain why he accompanied Howard.
+But it is probable that he helped him, as a French speaker, by telling La Dépêche staff why Howard had gone there and that he wanted to use their equipment to set out a cablegram about the armistice news received by Admiral Wilson.
+And also probable that he then left him in the La Dépêche building to return to Navy Headquarters.

 Had there been no existing agreement allowing United Press to use La Dépêche’s telegraph link to Paris, Howard would not have gone to La Dépêche in the first place.
 Instead, he would have been obliged to go straight to the local Postes where a telegraphist would have prepared the cablegram for him and given it a Brest dateline.
 It would have been checked by the French censors in the same building, and if cleared would have been transmitted to the United States.
 If it failed the censorship, it would have been cancelled or withheld.
 But Howard did not have to do this, for neither he nor Sellards went to the Postes with the armistice news.

 The armistice news was put together as a telegram using La Dépêche stationery and equipment, and so looked exactly like a regular United Press news bulletin from Paris en route to the United States via La Dépêche and the Brest Postes.
-And, as Howard stated in his earliest accounts, a La Dépêche employee took it across to the Postes for its transmission to New York City – the usual practice.
-Howard himself remained in La Dépêche in order to telegraph from there to the UP office in Paris and tell them about his armistice cablegram.
+And, as Howard related on earlier occasions, a La Dépêche employee took it across to the Postes for its transmission to New York City – the usual practice.
+Howard himself had remained in the La Dépêche building in order to use the telegraph from there to notify the UP office in Paris of his armistice cablegram to New York City.

 This means that Howard did not himself experience what was happening in the Postes at that particular time.
-He stated he was told only later that the censors did not see his cablegram at the time of its transmission, that two hours had elapsed before they became aware of it.
-If, as he also stated, they were absent from their room celebrating outside, he would have been told this detail also, or may have assumed it for the purposes of his memoir.
+He learnt afterwards that the censors did not see his cablegram at the time of its transmission, that two hours elapsed before they became aware of it.
+And if, as he also wrote, the censors were absent from their room celebrating outside, he would probably have learnt this later too.
 Consequently, Howard did not actually state in his 1936 memoir that the Brest censors cleared his cablegram in deference to Admiral Wilson’s wishes conveyed by Sellards.
 (Arthur Hornblow had firmly dismissed this notion in his 1921 articles, as did Fred Cook, indirectly, in his 1925 newspaper article.)
 Instead, Howard related that the censors were absent from their room and, therefore by implication, did not have to be persuaded by Sellards to pass the cablegram.
-But he then claimed that Sellards took the cablegram to the transmission room itself and remained there until it was on its way to New York – his presence, as Wilson’s aide, in effect ensuring that the transmission-room clerk accepted it and sent it off uncensored.
+But he then stated that Sellards took the cablegram to the transmission room itself and remained there until it was on its way to New York – his presence, as Wilson’s aide, in effect ensuring that the transmission-room clerk accepted it and sent it off uncensored.

 Howard made this change because elsewhere in his memoir he also changed the actual sequence, and therefore the actual dispatch-times, of the cablegrams he sent from Brest to New York during the afternoon and evening of 7 November 1918.
-The actual, after-dinner,timing of the ‘unconfirmable’ news from Wilson disproved Howard’s claims that he had tried to cancel his armistice cablegram not long after he sent it.
-The misstated earlier, during-the-dinner, timing of it supported his distorted narrative.
-5
+The actual, after-dinner, receipt of the ‘unconfirmable’ news from Wilson disproved Howard’s changed narrative that he had tried to cancel his armistice cablegram not long after he sent it.
+His misstated earlier, during-the-dinner, timing of it supported his distorted narrative.
+N10

 The following day, 8 November, Howard obtained Wilson’s statement admitting responsibility for releasing the news and sent copies of it to Paris and New York City.
-Wilson claimed that Howard assured him the statement was intended only for the information of editors subscribing to the United Press news service and would not be made public.
+Wilson claimed that Howard assured him it was intended only for the editors subscribing to the United Press news service and would not be made public.
 Howard’s 1936 recollection is that he “requested a statement for publication” and Wilson therefore signed it knowing it would be published.

-The obvious inference to make here is that Howard would have promised almost anything to secure a signature on the exonerating statement he took to his 8 November meeting with Admiral Wilson, and that – knowing he would renege – he assured Wilson it would not be released to the newspapers.
+The obvious inference to make here is that Howard would have promised almost anything to secure a signature on the exonerating words he took to his 8 November meeting with Admiral Wilson, and that – knowing he would renege – he assured Wilson the document would not be given to the newspapers.
 During the afternoon, the New York City office cabled that the statement arrived there at 1:10 pm local time (6:10 pm French time) and was “BROADCASTED”.

-Over the years, then, Howard misreported and distorted what transpired between him and Admiral Wilson on 7 and 8 November 1918, to the latter’s evident agitation and frustration.
-His initial gratitude for Wilson’s readiness to sign the statement of 8 November gave way to claims implying that the Admiral grossly misused his authority and standing in Brest to circumvent strict censorship procedures on behalf of the president of a leading American news agency.
+Over the years, then, Howard distorted what transpired between him and Admiral Wilson on 7 and 8 November 1918, to the latter’s evident agitation and frustration.
+His initial gratitude for Wilson’s readiness to sign the statement gave way to implications that the Admiral grossly misused his authority and standing in Brest to circumvent strict censorship procedures on behalf of the president of a leading American news agency.
 Why?

 Howard’s likely motives for implicating Admiral Wilson in the transmission of his armistice cablegram

-To Howard and his United Press colleagues, it seemed likely that the outrage which erupted over their handling of the false German-armistice news would severely damage the agency financially and ruin their reputations as newspapermen.
+Howard and his United Press colleagues feared that the outrage which erupted over their handling of the false German-armistice news would severely damage the agency financially and ruin their reputations as newspapermen.

 Faced by such a crisis, anything that might suggest Howard was not to blame for what happened must have been welcomed as a defence against their detractors and the potentially disastrous repercussions of publishing false war news.